usherzod1994/express-url-lang/README.md

 #### `routeTo`

-_function(local_path, lang_code)_ , this function should help you to build routes to other pages of the site (it takes the current language into account).
+_function(local_path, lang_code)_ , this function could help you to build paths to other pages of the site (taking the current language into account).

 ## Contributing